seashello/power-outages/README.md

 Changes:
 - I fixed the format to include just the pure data
 - I changed the column names for better readability (such as turning "CAUSE.CATEGORY" into "Cause Category")
-- I kept only the columns that we care about (this project focuses on predicting if a power outage was caused by an intentional attack, so I kept the columns that seemed correlated to this)
+- I kept only the columns that we care about (this project focuses on predicting if a power outage was caused by an intentional attack, so I kept the columns that seemed correlated to this based off my intuition)
 - I then added the column `Attack`, whose value is `True` if the `Cause Category` was "intentional attack".

-`outages.head()`
+`print(outages.head())`

 |   Obs | US State   | Climate Category   | Cause Category     |   Outage Duration |   Demand Loss |   Customers Affected |   Population |   Popden Rural | Attack   |
 |------:|:-----------|:-------------------|:-------------------|------------------:|--------------:|---------------------:|-------------:|---------------:|:---------|